 Producers: Ridley Scott, Michael Costigan, Jocelyn Hayes-Simpson, Brit Marling

 Editors: Andrew Weisblum, Bill Pankow

 Principal Cast: Brit Marling, Alexander Skarsgård, Ellen Page, Toby Kebbell, Shiloh Fernandez, Patricia Clarkson

-Check out Georg’s other reviews from Sundance 2013 here!
+Check out Anna’s other reviews from Sundance 2013 here!